Jako9/Master/README.md

 The Atari 2600, a popular home video game console in the late 1970s and early 1980s, featured a diverse collection of games.
 These games serve as a benchmark for testing the capabilities of reinforcement learning algorithms.
 Each game in the Atari 2600 suite provides a unique environment with different challenges, making them an ideal testbed for training agents to generalize across a variety of tasks.

+### RL MNIST Variant

+The RL MNIST Variant, is a gym environment which enables RL-Agent to be benchmarked on the standart MNIST dataset.
+This is archived by interpreting the actions chosen by the Agent as Class Labels and rewarding correct Classification.
+The advantage of an RL environment opposite to using the underlying RL-Agent's network on standart MNIST is, that this approach enables setting baselines for training environmnets without introducing new variables by shifting from an RL to a supervised Classification Problem.

 ## Table of Contents

 - [Introduction](#introduction)